pdtpartners/nix-snapshotter/docs/architecture.md

 ## Garbage collection

 Containerd and Nix both have their own reference-counting garbage collector.
-All snapshotter implementations reference blobs in some way to avoid collecting. nix-snapshotter instead reference nix store paths by the way of Nix GC roots.
+Most snapshotter implementations reference blobs in some way to avoid collecting. nix-snapshotter instead references nix store paths by the way of Nix GC roots.

 When containerd GC runs, deleted snapshots will remove the corresponding Nix